 \subsection{Sensitivity Analysis}

-Three hyperparameters, $\lambda_S$, $\lambda_L$, and $\lambda_E$, are introduced to our K-Link, allowing for fine-tuning the impacts of sensor-level, label-level, and edge alignment, respectively.
-In this section, we analyze their effects by exploring various values within [0, 1e-5, 1e-4, 1e-3, 1e-2, 1e-1], where 0 represents the exclusion of the corresponding loss term.
+Three hyperparameters, $\lambda_S$, $\lambda_L$, and $\lambda_E$, are introduced to adjust the contributions of sensor-level, label-level, and edge alignment, respectively.
+To analyze their effects, we evaluate various values within the range [0, 1e-5, 1e-4, 1e-3, 1e-2, 1e-1], where a value of 0 indicates the exclusion of the corresponding loss term.
 Figs \ref{fig:Analysis_overall_pre} and \ref{fig:Analysis_overall_cls} illustrate the impact of these hyperparameters on regression and classification tasks, respectively.
 For regression tasks, lower indicator values denote better performance, while for classification tasks, higher indicator values correspond to improved performance.

-\textbf{Node Alignment Analysis - Sensor:} This analysis focuses on the impact of sensor-level prompts, which convey semantic knowledge about individual sensors.
-The analysis of $\lambda_S$ depicted in Fig. \ref{fig:Analysis_overall_pre} and \ref{fig:Analysis_overall_cls}, we observe two key points.
-First, a small $\lambda_S$, such as $\text{1e-5}$, leads to improved performance compared to $\lambda_S = \text{0}$ (i.e., without sensor-level alignment), indicating the effectiveness of sensor-level alignment.
-However, both too small and large values fail to yield optimal performance.
-When the value is too small, the sensor-level alignment is insufficient to effectively transfer sensor-level knowledge into the MTS-derived graph.
-For instance, in the case of Score for FD002 and accuracy for ISRUC-S3, the performance achieved with $\lambda_S = \text{1e-5}$ is worse than the outcomes obtained with $\lambda_S = \text{1e-4}$ or $\lambda_S = \text{1e-3}$.
+\textbf{Node Alignment Analysis - Sensor:} This analysis focuses on the impact of sensor-level prompts, which convey universal knowledge about individual sensors.
+From the analysis $\lambda_S$ in both tasks of Figs \ref{fig:Analysis_overall_pre} and \ref{fig:Analysis_overall_cls}, we observe two key points.
+First, a small $\lambda_S$, such as $\text{1e-5}$, can achieve better performance than $\lambda_S = \text{0}$ (i.e., without sensor-level alignment), indicating the effectiveness of sensor-level alignment.
+Second, too small and large values fail to yield optimal performance.
+When the value is too small, the sensor-level alignment is insufficient to effectively transfer sensor knowledge into the MTS graph.
+For instance, in the case of FD002 and HAR, the performance with $\lambda_S = \text{1e-5}$ is worse than the results with $\lambda_S = \text{1e-4}$.
 In contrast, large values also result in sub-optimal performance, e.g., $\lambda_S = \text{1e-1}$.
-This occurs because sensor-level prompts encapsulate general semantic knowledge about sensors but do not capture sample-specific details.
-A large value of $\lambda_S$ results in strong sensor-level alignment, where general semantic features dominates over sample-specific features, leading to an excessive loss of sample-specific information and diminished performance.
-In summary, it is evident that sensor-level prompts contribute positively to performance, but the hyperparameter governing sensor-level alignment should not be too small or too large. $\lambda_S$ = 1e-4 or 1e-3 can help achieve optimal performance.
+This occurs because sensor-level prompts contain universal knowledge about sensors but fail to capture sample-specific details.
+A large $\lambda_S$ results in strong sensor-level alignment, where universal semantic features dominate over sample-specific features, leading to an excessive loss of sample-specific information and diminished performance.
+In summary, sensor-level prompts contribute positively to performance, but the hyperparameter governing sensor-level alignment should not be too small or large. $\lambda_S$ = 1e-4 or 1e-3 can help achieve optimal performance.